142nd Airlift Squadron

-The 142d Airlift Squadron (142d AS) is a unit of the Delaware Air National Guard 166th Airlift Wing located at New Castle Air National Guard Base, Delaware.
+The 142nd Airlift Squadron) is a unit of the Delaware Air National Guard 166th Airlift Wing located at New Castle Air National Guard Base, Delaware.
 It is equipped with the C-130H Hercules.

-Overview
+Mission

-The mission of the 142d Airlift Squadron is to provide combat ready aircrew for state, national and worldwide deployment in support of any assigned mission.
+The mission of the 142nd Airlift Squadron is to provide combat ready aircrew for state, national and worldwide deployment in support of any assigned mission.
 The squadron's mission capability includes all weather, day and night, airland, airdrop and aeromedical evacuation capability.
 The C-130 aircraft is capable to perform both inter-theatre and intra-theatre missions.
 The squadron is can also supply specially trained aircrews for intelligence, surveillance and reconnaissance operations when called upon.
 The squadron has pilots, navigators, flight engineers and loadmasters, life support, and administrative personnel assigned.

 History

 World War II

 The squadron was activated on 30 September 1942 at Mitchel Field, New York as the 342d Fighter Squadron and equipped with Republic P-47 Thunderbolts.
 It deployed to the Southwest Pacific Area, where the unit became part of Fifth Air Force in New Guinea.
 It engaged in combat operations until August 1945, then became part of the occupation forces in Japan.
 The unit returned to the United States during May 1946 and was inactivated.